 Wild Bicester – we have partnered with the Berks, Bucks and Oxon Wildlife Trust so to encourage everyone in Bicester, whatever their age of background, to get involved in turning their homes and communities into wildlife rich places to create a greener, healthier and wilder Bicester.

-Climate Sunday – we will be holding a special service on the 5th September that will consider how climate change will affect current and future generations, and how we help reduce impacts of global warming.
+Climate Sunday – we have held a special service on the 9th September 2021 that we considered how climate change will affect current and future generations, and how we help reduce impacts of global warming.
+See a summary of pledges from this church service.

-Bike Rack – we are currently looking to get a bike rack fitted outside of the church.
+Bike Rack – we now have a bike rack fitted outside of the church.

 Actions Individuals and Families can take